top of page

 OLD AGE

-She snuck up surreptitiously and etched my face in lines
+She crept up, oh so sneakily, and etched my face in lines

 I should have seen her coming but I looked the other way

-She inched up all assassin-like and turned my hair all grey
+She crept up, oh so furtively, and turned my hair all grey

-Old Age plays a cunning trick, she’s sneaky and she’s mean
+Old age plays a cunning trick, she’s crafty and she’s mean

 It took a while for me to see I’d left my youth behind